-When noise is switched on ($D\neq0$), it may kick a trajectory, which is moving quasi-deterministically at a timescale of $\varepsilon^{-1}$ along one stable branch of the 2D cubic nullcline, to another branch and then back.
+When noise is switched on ($\sigma\neq0$), it may kick a trajectory, which is moving quasi-deterministically at a timescale of $\varepsilon^{-1}$ along one stable branch of the 2D cubic nullcline, to another branch and then back.
 This corresponds to jumps out of the left and right potential wells, thereby causing a spike --- an oscillation.
 Depending on the type of noise perturbing the neuron, an escape from left to right (right to left) occurs at the stochastic timescale $\mathbb{E}T_{exit}$ given by the first (second) equation of Eq.~\eqref{eq:sol1} for the L\'{e}vy process or Eq.~\eqref{eq:sol2} for the Gaussian process.

 It has been shown that the occurrence of SISR \textit{crucially} depends on the neuron's ability to asymptotically match, with probability close to \textit{unity}, the deterministic timescale $\varepsilon^{-1}$ (i.e., timescale at which a trajectory moves along the stable parts of the 2D cubic nullcline) and the stochastic timescale $\mathbb{E}T_{exit}$ (i.e., the timescale at which this trajectory escapes from the stable parts of this nullcline) at \textit{unique} exit points $w_-$ and $w_+$ located, respectively, on the left and right stable branches of the 2D cubic nullcline~\cite{yamakou2017simple,muratov2005self,deville2005two,muratov2008noise,deville2007nontrivial,deville2007self,shen2010self,yamakou2018coherent,yamakou2019control,10.3389/fncom.2020.00062}.